MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1052-static-holder-types-should-be-sealed.md

 ## Cause

-A public or protected, non-abstract type contains only static members and is not declared with the [sealed](/dotnet/csharp/language-reference/keywords/sealed) ([NotInheritable](/dotnet/visual-basic/language-reference/modifiers/notinheritable)) modifier.
+A non-abstract type contains only static members and is not declared with the [sealed](/dotnet/csharp/language-reference/keywords/sealed) ([NotInheritable](/dotnet/visual-basic/language-reference/modifiers/notinheritable)) modifier.

+By default, this rule only looks at externally visible types, but this is [configurable](#configurability).

 ## Rule description